wp-plugins/spider-event-calendar/readme.txt

 * With a simple click on the date on the Calendar you will see the events and their descriptions recorded for that day.
 * Spider Event Calendar supports events that last more than one day.
 * Possibility to set the month and the year initially displayed on the calendar (option to display any particular month instead of the current month on the calendar).
 * Possibility to select calendar date style in the popup.
-* You can create events in a calendar which will not repeat (and use a single time).
+* Possibility of displaying events which will be repeated at the certain date of week for a specific period.
+* Possibily of displaying single-day events.
 * Possibility to choose month display format in the Spider Event Calendar.
 * Possibility to choose between four view modes (Month, List, Week and Day).
 * An option to create categories.
 * Possibility to assign a category for each event, option of having different colors for each category.